The 38 local enterprise partnerships

 (LEPs) in England are business-led bodies authorised by government to provide local strategic economic leadership of growth.

 They are involved in all policy areas relating to growth.
-Each LEP is responsible for preparing a Strategic Economic Plan for their particular economy and will work with a range of public, private and third sector organisations to understand the local priorities and focus for investment.
+Each LEP is responsible for preparing a Local Industrial Strategy for their particular economy and will work with a range of public, private and third sector organisations to understand the local priorities and focus for investment.

 The local landscape is changing fast, with moves towards new and strengthened Combined Authorities (CAs) and formal models of devolution taking place across England.
 LEPs and CAs will work closely in the coming years to shape their own economic development plans.